Bilgetegin

 Bilgetegin was a Turkic officer, who was the Samanid governor of Ghazna from 12 November 966 to 975.
 He was successor of Abu Ishaq Ibrahim of Ghazna.

-On 12 November 966, when Abu Ishaq Ibrahim of Ghazna died, he left no child for throne of the Ghaznavid dynasty.
-Turkic leaders and princes chose Bilgetegin as Samanid ruler of Ghazna in November 966.
+On 12 November 966, when Abu Ishaq Ibrahim of Ghazna died, he left no child for the throne of the Ghaznavid dynasty.
+Turkic leaders and princes chose Bilgetegin as Samanid governor of Ghazna in November 966.
 He died in 975 during his siege of Lawik-ruled Gardez.
 Böritigin of Ghazni was his successor.